Today I opened my mourning’s season.

 yellows and browns, Christians and Muslims;

-for the rich that reach water from golden faucets
+for the rich who reach water from golden faucets

-and the poor by carrying it in the buckets;
+and the poor who carry it in the buckets;

-for the wine and salmon’s tables of the mansions
+for the wine and salmon tables of the mansions

-and the yesterday’s bread passing from hand to hand;
+and yesterday’s bread passing from hand to hand;

 for the security of the politicians for the coming years

-and the fear of common people for tomorrow;
+and the fear of the common people for tomorrow;

 for the dreams of the righteous that have not come true